 Push is hard.
-Often, implementing realtime push in a website or other service means having to use unfamiliar software or frameworks.
-If it isn’t an XMPP server with BOSH, then it’s an esoteric HTTP server like Node.js or Tornado.
+Often, implementing realtime push in a website or web service means having to use unfamiliar software or frameworks.
+If it isn’t an XMPP server with BOSH, then it’s an esoteric HTTP server framework like Node.js or Tornado.
 Further, while the knowledge and tools necessary for load balancing a traditional web service are commonly found these days, scaling out and operating a push architecture is less straightforward.
 The interactions between server nodes are different.
 The traffic patterns are different.
 Even if you’ve got a handle on whatever particular approach for push you’re using today, do you know how you’ll scale it tomorrow?

 - HTTP long-polling: accept any kind of request, and you specify the response code, status, headers, and body.